 What Does an Operational CRM Do?

 Operational CRM is one of the three types of CRM.
-The other two being- analytical and collaborative CRM.
+The other two are- analytical and collaborative CRM.

 This distinction between CRM tools is based on their overall functionality.
 While the other two types of CRM are more concerned with just one business function, operational CRM tools are far more broad-scoped.
 These comprehensive customer relationship management systems work as a centralized platform for managing multiple business facets.